 Community Connections Program

 Community Connections is a new program from DHS.
 It will support vulnerable, socially isolated South Australians aged 18 to 64.

-The program has been designed as we phase out the outdated Home and Community Care (HACC) program.
+The program is being introduced as we phase out the outdated Home and Community Care (HACC) program.
 Before making this decision, we consulted with: